gavinmcfall/nerdzblog/content/posts/2024/Ordering a new car/index.md

 ### Ordering Process

-1. Everything is done inside teh Tesla App on your phone
+1. Everything is done inside the Tesla App on your phone
 1. You purchase the car through Tesla and pay the (_100% refundable if finance or Trade-in fails_) deposit of $ 400
 1. Choose UDC for the Finance
 1. You tell Tesla that you are trading in a car